isabella232/spark-benchmarks/docs/TestDFSIO.md

 benchmark is bundled, you can launch, for instance, the *write* test just typing the following script:

 ```
-$SPARK_HOME/bin/spark-submit \
+spark-submit \
   --master <master-url> \
   --class io.minio.spark.benchmarks.dfsio.TestDFSIO \
   --total-executor-cores <total-executor-cores> \
   --executor-cores <executor-cores> \
   --driver-memory 1g \
   --executor-memory 1g \
-  --conf spark.locality.wait=30s \
   ... # other options
   --packages io.minio:spark-benchmarks-dfsio_2.11:0.2.0 \
-  . write --numFiles 100 --fileSize 1GB --outputDir s<3a://benchmarks/DFSIO
+  . write --numFiles 10 --fileSize 1GB --outputDir s3a://benchmarks/DFSIO
 ```

 This test will run the corresponding *write* test using 100 input files of size 1GB.

 The TestDFSIO benchmark writes its files to `benchmarks` bucket, and prefix `/DFSIO` on S3 object storage.
 Files from older write runs are overwritten.
 If you want to preserve the output files of previous runs, you have to copy these files manually to a new HDFS location.
 Benchmark results are appended to a local file called `TestDFSIO_results.log` in the current local directory and also printed to log.
 If you want to save them to different filename, set the `-resFile` option appropriately.

 The benchmark accepts different arguments passed to the main method of the main class.
 You can use the option `--help` to print the different combinations:

 ```
-$SPARK_HOME/bin/spark-submit \
+spark-submit \
   --master local \
   --class io.minio.spark.benchmarks.dfsio.TestDFSIO \
   --packages io.minio:spark-benchmarks-dfsio_2.11:0.2.0 \